taindp98/LLM-Retrieval-MongoDB-Monitor/README.md

 │                         the creator's initials, and a short `-` delimited description, e.g.
 │                         `1.0-jqp-initial-data-exploration`.
 │
-├── pyproject.toml     <- Project configuration file with package metadata for simple_rag
+├── pyproject.toml     <- Project configuration file with package metadata for loggify_llm
 ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
 │                         generated with `pip freeze > requirements.txt`
 │
 ├── setup.cfg          <- Configuration file for flake8
 │
-└── simple_rag                <- Source code for use in this project.
+└── loggify_llm                <- Source code for use in this project.
     │
-    ├── __init__.py    <- Makes simple_rag a Python module
+    ├── __init__.py    <- Makes loggify_llm a Python module
 ```

 The structure of source code: